pytorch/captum/docs/algorithms.md

 - [Original paper](https://arxiv.org/abs/1703.01365)

 ## DeepLIFT
 DeepLIFT is a back propagation based approach that attributes a change to inputs based on the differences between the inputs and corresponding references (or baselines) for non-linear activations.
-As such, deepLIFT seeks to explain the difference in the output from reference in terms of the difference in inputs from reference.
+As such, DeepLIFT seeks to explain the difference in the output from reference in terms of the difference in inputs from reference.
 DeepLIFT uses the concept of multipliers to "blame" specific neurons for the difference in output.
 The definition of a multiplier is as follows (from [original paper](https://arxiv.org/pdf/1704.02685.pdf)):
 ![deepLIFT_eq1](/img/deepLIFT_multipliers_eq1.png)
 x is the input neuron with a difference from reference Δx, and t is the target neuron with a difference from reference Δt.
 C is then the contribution of Δx to Δt.